Flast/flat_map/docs/flat_multiset.md

 ```

 Refer underlying container.
-The behavior is unspecified with any base container modifications except updateing value (not key).
+The behavior is unspecified with any base container modifications except updating value (not key).

 ```cpp
 Container const& base() const&;